Radio host Larry Elder wins fight to enter California recall

 Elder announced his campaign July 12, but when a preliminary list of candidates was released last week, he wasn't on it.
 The state argued the tax information he submitted was incomplete, but Elder said he submitted all the required documents and was the target of political “shenanigans” by Democrats loyal to Newsom who didn’t want him on the ballot.

-Meanwhile, virtually the entire field of candidates appears set.
-Forty-two other hopefuls have been cleared to appear on the recall ballot.
+Meanwhile, the field of replacement candidates was set.
+A certified list released by the state showed 46 hopefuls will appear on the ballot.

+The list includes 24 Republicans, nine Democrats, 10 independents, two Green Party members and one Libertarian.

 Other Republicans who qualified to run include reality TV personality and former Olympian Caitlyn Jenner; businessman John Cox, who was defeated by Newsom in 2018; state lawmaker Kevin Kiley; and former San Diego Mayor Kevin Faulconer.